the8thbit/anki/difference.md

 This files list the difference between regular anki and this forked version.
 It also lists the different options in the Preferences's extra page.

+## Multi column note editor (3491767031, 2064123047)
+Allow to have editors with multiple columns.
+Allow to keep some fields on their own line.

 ## Explain errors
 You obtain more detailled error message if a sync fail, and if you try do do a «Check database».